sedc-codecademy/sedc7-09-aspnetdatadriven/g5/README.md

 2. Knowledge of ASP.NET Framework
 3. Knowledge of manipulating databases using MSSQL
 4. Installed Visual Studio 2017
+5. Installed SQL Server
-5. Installed SQL Server Management Studio
+6. Install SQL Server Management Studio
 ## Agenda 🎯
 This is the base agenda for this subject.
 The agenda is flexible and will evolve and change based on the progress that we make through out the classes.
 1. ADO.NET